SchillingLabProteomics/ICC/README.md

-# ICC
-Proteomic cohort of human Intrahepatic Cholangiocarcinoma (ICC) samples and patient-derived xenografts

-To recreate our analyses you can download the DIA-NN output files at ... and add them to the data folder.
+# Analysis pipeline for the manuscript "Proteomic Characterization of Intrahepatic Cholangiocarcinoma Identifies Risk-Stratifying Subgroups, Proteins Associated with Time-To-Recurrence, and mTOR Effector Molecule EIF4A1 as a Druggable Therapeutic Target"

+This manuscript is based on proteomic data from a human cohort of intrahepatic cholangiocarcinoma (ICC) comprising 80 tumor and 77 tumor-adjacent, non-malignant (TANM) tissue samples from 80 patients.
+This cohort was analyzed in DIA-NN 1.7 twice: once with a fully tryptic database and once with a semi-specific database to study potential proteolytic events.
+Additionally, we also analyzed 9 patient-derived ICC xenografts (PDX) with DIA-NN.
+To recreate our analyses you can download all DIA-NN output files at ..., add them to the data folder, and start the analysis with script 1.
+You can also use the provided expression matrices in the data folder and directly start statistical analysis with script 2.

-All scripts are numbered accoriding to the steps in the project / manuscript they analyze.
+All scripts are numbered accoriding to the steps in the project / manuscript they cover.